NegarKhazraei/Baby-Names-Trend/README.md

 ---

 ### Data Source
 This dataset contains baby names by sex for live births in California, based on information from birth certificates.
-It includes data from 3,153 rows, with fields for year, sex, rank, name, count, and the date of data revision.
+It includes data from 3,153 rows, with fields for year(1960-2022), sex, rank, name, count, and the date of data revision.
 The dataset covers names ranked by occurrence, providing insight into popular baby names by year and sex

 ---